 Vision and Commitment

 • Prevention: Empower communities to implement preventive programming for adolescents about drug use and addiction.
 Clinton believes that we need to do far more as a nation to educate our youth, as well as their families, teachers, coaches, mentors and friends to intervene early in order to prevent drug and alcohol abuse and addiction.
-School-based programs that are developmentally appropriate, and community-wide peer mentoring and leadership programs, can be highly effective means of delaying or preventing the first use of alcohol or drugs.
+School-based programs that are developmentally appropriate, and community-wide peer mentoring and leadership programs, can be highly effective means of delaying or of alcohol or drugs.
 Clinton will help state and local leaders put in place effective, evidence-based, and locally-tailored programs to meet their needs.

 • Treatment and Recovery: Ensure that every person suffering from drug or alcohol addiction can obtain the comprehensive, ongoing treatment he or she needs, and stay in recovery.
 Substance use disorders are chronic diseases that affect the brain.
 Like chronic diseases that affect other systems of the body, they cannot be overcome with one-off interventions.
 Recovery is only possible through effective and ongoing care, not neglect or stigmatization or episodic treatment.
 Clinton’s plans are designed to make sure everybody can get the continuing support they need by expanding in-patient and out-patient services, increasing the pipeline of trained providers, mobilizing peer recovery coaches, and fully enforcing our mental health and addiction parity laws so that insurance practices are not a barrier to treatment.